TaxFoundation/international-tax-competitiveness-index/README.md

 This code uses IMF capital stock data and OECD property tax revenue data to produce the propertytaxescollections variable.

 ### CFC Rules Model.r
 This code takes the CFC rules input files and creates the cfcrules variable as a composite of the three features of CFC rules systems.
+See CFC Rules Model.md for more information.

 ### allowances_ame_OECD_2019.r
 This code takes the Oxford Centre for Business Taxation tax database data (and additions to that made by Tax Fdundation) to calculate present discounted values for capital allowances for investments in machinery, buildings, and intangibles.
 The output is the data for the following variables: